-Portions of the Everest Neighborhood are included within boundaries of the Greater Downtown Urban Center designated by King County Countywide Planning Policies.
-For purposes of the pending Regional Center designation by Puget Sound Regional Council, the shared Moss Bay and Everest Neighborhood employment center is a subarea that contains a large corporate technology campus that spans both the Moss Bay and Everest neighborhoods and is proposed for inclusion in the Regional Center as a way to recognize the significance of the employment and transportation needs of this subarea (see map below and Land Use Element Figure LU-2).
+Portions of the Everest Neighborhood are included within boundaries of the Greater Downtown Urban Center designated by King County Countywide Planning Policies and the Regional Growth Center designated by PSRC.
+For purposes of the pending Regional Center designation by Puget Sound Regional Council, Ten shared Moss Bay and Everest Neighborhood employment center is a subarea that contains a large corporate technology campus that spans both the Moss Bay and Everest neighborhoods and is proposed for inclusion included in the Regional Centers as a way to recognize the significance of the employment and transportation needs of this subarea (see map below and Land Use Element Figure LU-2).
 Because of the close proximity to the Urban Center/Regional Center, the shared employment center within the Moss Bay and Everest neighborhoods can optimize employment and housing opportunities, open space and recreational amenities within walking distance, and provide multi-modal connections to and from the area via the CKC, transit, the NE 85th Street BRT/Stride Station.